This investment strategy is working even better than we expected +711%

 The problem with the Value Composite One indicator is that it includes the Price to Book ratio.

-I do not have anything against you using the price to book ratio to find undervalued companies (it works best after a large correction), the problem is it also underperforms the market for long periods of times.
+I have nothing against you using the price to book ratio to find undervalued companies (it works best after a large correction), the problem is it underperforms the market for long periods of times.

 To solve the problem

-Not only does it exclude the Price to Book ratio, it also includes all the best valuation ratios we have tested up till now, including the work from the research paper Quantitative Value Investing in Europe: What Works for Achieving Alpha.
+Not only does it exclude the Price to Book ratio, it also includes all the best valuation ratios we have tested, including the work from the research paper Quantitative Value Investing in Europe: What Works for Achieving Alpha.

-Qi Value ranks the whole universe of companies (around 22,000) in the screener using four valuation ratios and thus helps you to select the most undervalued companies from different points of view.
+Qi Value ranks the whole universe of companies (around 22,000) in the screener using four valuation ratios and helps you find the most undervalued companies from different points of view.

 How is Qi Value calculated?